Cardiovascular Disease Comorbidities, Genetics, Epidemiology (CVD-CGE)

 SRP: Small Research Projects

-The primary objective of this program is to provide research education experiences that enable junior faculty and transitioning postdoctoral scientists from diverse backgrounds, including those from groups that are underrepresented in the biomedical sciences (see NOT-OD-20-031), to further develop their research skills and knowledge to become competitive NIH grants applicants and scientists.
+The primary objective of this program is to provide research education experiences that enable junior faculty and transitioning postdoctoral scientists, to further develop their research skills and knowledge to become competitive NIH grants applicants and scientists.

-Mentees will access the vast resources and the rich research and training environments in the labs of PRIDE mentors.
+Mentees will access the vast resources and the rich research and training environments in Mentor labs.
 Mentees will have opportunities for networking, peer mentoring, and new collaborations through overlap of successive cohorts.
-Additionally, mentees have an opportunity to obtain seed funding for generating pilot data.
+Additionally, mentees have an opportunity for mentoring for SRP application to obtain seed funding for generating pilot data.

 Eligibility